 Reopening and adapting your business

-West Lancashire Borough Council would like to help local businesses to ensure that there is an understanding of the requirements that must be in place before reopening.
+West Lancashire Borough Council would like to help local businesses ensure that safety is key.

 If you have any questions or you would like further support or advice on re-opening your business or community facilities please email our Environment Health Team.